 - Honors BS, cum laude, Psychology major & Women's Studies minor, University of Utah.
 Project: A narrative study of frame transitions between physical and pretend mother-infant play

 Dr. Lisa Taylor-Swanson is an Assistant Professor in the College of Nursing at University of Utah.
-Her research focuses on the improvement of chronic pain with an emphasis on midlife women’s health, gender disparities of the opioid epidemic, and the evaluation of traditional East Asian medicine interventions (including acupuncture, Chinese herbal medicine, and moxibustion).
-She is particularly interested in the role of interoceptive awareness (IA) and emotion regulation (ER) in pain cognition.
-Dr. Taylor-Swanson is developing and testing a refined acupuncture intervention to improve IA and ER and thereby improve pain cognition, resulting in decreased pain severity and interference.
+Her research focuses on the improvement of symptom experience with an emphasis on midlife women’s health, gender disparities, and the evaluation of traditional East Asian medicine interventions (including acupuncture, Chinese herbal medicine, and moxibustion).
+Dr. Taylor-Swanson is developing and testing an integrative medical group visit (IMGV), revised for women in the menopausal transition.
+THe IMGV is designed to increase rates of screening for cardiovascular disease, diabetes, and cancer, while simultaneously teaching self-care via various integrative health techniques (e.g., self-acupressure, mindfulness, meditation).

-Dr. Taylor-Swanson previously provided acupuncture and Chinese herbal medicine in private practice for over 17 years with an emphasis on women’s health and the treatment of male- and female-factor infertility.
+Dr. Taylor-Swanson has practiced traditional East Asian medicine, including acupuncture and Chinese herbal medicine, for 22 years with an emphasis on women’s health and the menopausal transition.

-Dr. Taylor-Swanson is an avid flamenco dancer and enjoys world music, yoga, hiking, swimming, and skiing.
+Dr. Taylor-Swanson is an avid dancer and enjoys world music, yoga, hiking, weight lifting, swimming, and skiing.